-A thin structure lies in an infinite homogeneous fluid domain V which is divided into two parts V, and V. by an infinite plane baffle Pa.
-By definition this plane is a plane where the acoustic normal velocity is equal to zero, ie it is an infinite rigid plane.
-The structure can lie inside or outside this baffle plane (ie, it need not be co-planar with the baffle) and the structure may also have holes through it.
+A thin structure lies in an infinite homogeneous fluid domain V which is divided into two parts V, ar infinite plane baffle P.a.
+By definition this plane is a plane where the acoustic normal velocity is equal it is an infinite rigid plane.
+The structure can lie inside or outside this baffle plane (ie, it need not bwith the baffle) and the structure may also have holes through it.